Jon Testa is a fine art photographer and designer based in Burlington, Vermont.

 Hard cover, 100 pages

-Photographs taken over a 3 year period with the goal of creating a photo essay that embraces the New England phrase, “hard saying not knowing.”
+Photographs taken over a three year period with the goal of creating a photo essay that embraces the New England phrase, “hard saying not knowing.”
+The project highlights liminal scenes in Vermont that leave the viewer with more questions than answers.

 Self-published, 2020